 What other drugs will affect Sarafem?

-Taking fluoxetine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Taking Sarafem with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 any other antidepressant;